fruits-360/.github/profile/README.md

 All fruits, vegetables, etc, are from:

-- my own garden or
+- my own garden (located in Cugir, Romania) or
 - purchased, by me, from local stores.

 I have recorded all the movies containing the fruits, vegetables, etc in the Fruits-360 dataset.

-I extracted (from movies) all pictures in the Fruits-360 dataset.
+I have extracted (from movies) all pictures in the Fruits-360 dataset.

 I have NOT taken pictures from other sources.